White Cargo (1973 film): Plot

-In the morning, the captives, along with Desiree, are taken in the van to a dockyard warehouse.
+In the morning, the captives, along with Desirée, are taken in the van to a dockyard warehouse.
 On the journey, Chumley and Fosdyke appear from hiding in the back of the van, and Stella reveals herself to be an undercover police officer investigating Fox.
 At the warehouse, while Stella is interrogated over the stolen book, Albert daydreams about overpowering their guard, knocking out the hoods with a hare-brained pulley system and locking Fox in a crate.
-His scheme fails; however, he manages to knock out the hoods one by one by dropping crates on their heads, while Desiree and the other women gleefully chain up their erstwhile captors.
+His scheme fails; however, he manages to knock out the hoods one by one by dropping crates on their heads, while Desirée and the other women gleefully chain up their erstwhile captors.
 Albert knocks Fox into the dock while Stella phones the police.

 As a reward, Albert gets his "position of responsibility" – as the doorman at New Scotland Yard.